 ‘Doing Research in and on Conflict-Affected Areas’ 8 June 2022, University of Birmingham and online

-Workshop sessions will be organised around three themes: Research Priorities (to include, for example, discussions on identifying knowledge/evidence gaps; convergence and divergence in academic and donor/government priorities; exploring possible joint projects/collaborations between participants), Ethics, Risk and Accountability (e.g. risk aversion in universities and the ‘securitisation’ of fieldwork; working with local partners in conflict zones; the ethics and risks of collecting conflict data; applying research findings in ongoing conflicts), and Training and Preparing for Research in Conflict-Affected Areas (e.g. training PhDs; ongoing professional development for conflict researchers; sharing best practices within and between different professional communities).
+Workshop sessions were organised around three themes: Research Priorities (to include, for example, discussions on identifying knowledge/evidence gaps; convergence and divergence in academic and donor/government priorities; exploring possible joint projects/collaborations between participants), Ethics, Risk and Accountability (e.g. risk aversion in universities and the ‘securitisation’ of fieldwork; working with local partners in conflict zones; the ethics and risks of collecting conflict data; applying research findings in ongoing conflicts), and Training and Preparing for Research in Conflict-Affected Areas (e.g. training PhDs; ongoing professional development for conflict researchers; sharing best practices within and between different professional communities).
+A discussion memo was circulated prior to the workshop to structure the session (available here).